maisevector/ansible_system_config/README.md

-# Ansible Playbook for debian
+# Personal debian playbook

-This playbook will take care of the usual configuration.
+This playbook configures my personal computer with the usual suspects.

-Most of the configuration will be managed as files which are copied to the default config locations.
+There is also a substantial part of configuring both the `gnome` desktop environment and the `sway` window manager.

+The configuration files will be linked to their locations, so this playbook not only takes care of installing system packages, but also acts as a dotfile manager.